deani77/Tropical/README.md

 # Tropical

-Governor profile for Intertive Governor
+Governor profile for Interactive Governor
+Still learning to use Github.
+Please comments